Rajpratik71/Mininet-wiki/Ideas.md

 **Knowledge prerequisite**: Understanding of Linux/IP networking, VM network bridging, C programming, Mininet and Python.
 Familiarity with BSD as well as Linux.
 Understanding of Linux/BSD kernel building and modules.

 ### Support for private /etc directory and possbly private filesystem, user space, PID space, etc.

+**Status**: Private dirs implemented in `bind.py` example.
+PID spaces and other features are not yet available.

 **Brief explanation**: Although lightweight virtualization is one of Mininet's most compelling features, sometimes it is useful for hosts to have more private data.
 One example is programs like apache or sshd which expect to have their configuration in /etc. It should be relatively easily to allow hosts to have private /etc directories by using bind mounts, but getting this to work in a convenient and semi-automatic manner may be tricky.
 Additionally, it may be desirable to allow Mininet  hosts to have private user and PID spaces (although shared user and PID spaces are obviously quite convenient as well.)
 It should not be terribly difficult to allow these options to be configured both in Mininet() and via the command line.